Patterson Mansion: The interior: Second floor

 The second floor layout is much simpler than the first floor.
 Ceilings throughout the floor are 12 ft 4 in high.
 The main staircase led to a foyer with a wood parquet floor in a herringbone pattern.
 The walls were plaster panels, separated by fluted marble pilasters on wood pedestals.
 The ceiling is white plaster with decorative moldings.

 In the northwest corner was the library, accessed by double-panel wood doors with carved wood moldings around it.
 The flooring was similar to that of the foyer, and the ceiling of plaster.
 The walls were plaster, with a 7.5 in wooden baseboard and a dado rail at 3 ft.
 The room was originally lined with bookcases.
 A fireplace with marble hearth and mantel, surrounded by exquisite marble and plaster moldings, was in the northwest wall.

 In the foyer, to the right of the door leading to the library, was a set of plain marble stairs with an intermediate landing and single turn which lead to the third floor.
 Behind the steps was a conservatory with a bay window facing northwest.
 From the intermediate landing, a door in the northeast wall gave out onto an orchestra balcony overlooking the ballroom.
 The base of the balcony is decorated with corbels, plaster drapery, and guttae.

 The ballroom occupied the entire north wing.
 It was accessed via the foyer through glass doors.
 The ballroom ceiling was plaster.
 Its flooring was oak parquetry in a herringbone pattern with plaster walls, a 6 in wooden baseboard, and a dado rail at 3 ft.
 Flanking the doors, chimney, and windows and in the corners of the room were marble pilasters on wooden pedestals.
 The west wall was bowed westward, to accommodate the orchestra balcony as it projected into the room.
 The room was lit by 10 brass wall sconces with three upward curving torch-arms.
 Hanging from the ceiling were three, 12-light crystal chandeliers with three hidden tiers.
 The fireplace in the east wall featured a cast iron firebox, framed by marble pilasters.
 It had a marble mantel, and a mirror overmantel in an 18th-century English style.

 Behind the main stairs was a shaft, allowing the skylight to shine down to the first floor, and another butler's pantry.

 A dining room occupied the south part of the second floor.
 Its flooring consisted of 6 by 6 in square flame maple wood parquetry, with a 5.5 in wooden baseboard, and a dado rail at 3 ft.
 Its walls and ceiling were plaster, with a decorative molding around the ceiling.
 The doors were similar to those of the library, and in the east wall was a fireplace with iron firebox and marble mantel in the Georgian style.
-The room was lit by six mirror-backed cystal wall sconces with three crystal torch-arms.
+The room was lit by six mirror-backed crystal wall sconces with three crystal torch-arms.
 A single 12-light crystal chandelier with two hidden light tiers and an elaborate brass canopy hung from the ceiling.